boscosabujohn/ManufacturingOS/b3-erp/PAGES_WITH_LOGGING.md

 # Pages with Automatic Logging

-This document tracks all pages in the B3 MACBIS ERP system that have automatic page visit logging enabled.
+This document tracks all pages in the ManufacturingOS ERP system that have automatic page visit logging enabled.

 ## What is Automatic Logging?